Robh96/Evopt/README.md

 ## Citing
 If you publish research making use of this library, we encourage you to cite this repository:
 > Hart-Villamil, R. (2024).
-Evopt, simple but powerful gradient-free numerical optimisation.
+Evopt, simple but powerful gradient-free numerical optimization.

 This library makes fundamental use of the `pycma` implementation of the state-of-the-art CMA-ES algorithm.
 Hence we kindly ask that research using this library cites:
 > Nikolaus Hansen, Youhei Akimoto, and Petr Baudis.
 CMA-ES/pycma on Github.
 Zenodo, DOI:10.5281/zenodo.2559634, February 2019.

-Finally, this work was inspired by 'ACCES', a package for derivative-free numerical optimisation designed for simulations.
+Finally, this work was inspired by 'ACCES', a package for derivative-free numerical optimization designed for simulations.
 > Nicusan, A., Werner, D., Sykes, J. A., Seville, J., & Windows-Yule, K. (2022).
 ACCES: Autonomous Characterisation and Calibration via Evolutionary Simulation (Version 0.2.0) [Computer software]